Have you ever “heard” yourself talk in your head? If you have, then you’ve experienced a common phenomenon called an internal monologue.

 A critical inner voice may develop during times of extreme stress.
 It’s also sometimes seen in mental health conditions, such as anxiety and depression.

 In such cases, your mind may engage in negative self-talk by criticizing the way you work, socialize, participate in family circles, and more.

 While stopping negative self-talk isn’t as simple as turning off a switch, mindfully engaging in more positive self-talk can help override critical thoughts.

-For example, you may tell yourself short phrases throughout the day, such as “I am worthy, I matter,” or “I can do this.”
+For example, you may tell yourself short phrases throughout the day, such as, “I am worthy, I matter,” or, “I can do this.”
 Try one of these mantras (or one of your own) every time you start to hear negative self-talk.

-Regular meditation may also help manage critical internal monologue.
+Regular meditation may also help manage a critical internal monologue.
 A meditation practitioner can teach you how to dismiss negative thoughts that don’t serve you well, while also creating more balance in your thought patterns.

 Writing out your feelings in a journal can help, too.

-In most cases, internal monologue isn’t a cause for worry.
+In most cases, an internal monologue isn’t a cause for worry.
 However, if you continually experience critical self-thoughts, you may consider talking with a mental health professional.